d-tatianin/BLogger/README.md

 -   `Error(...)` -> Logs the given message with logging level `error`.
 -   `Critical(...)` -> Logs the given message with logging level `crit`.
 ---
 ### - Unicode logging
-In order to enable Unicode mode type `#define BLOGGER_UNICODE_MODE` before including BLogger in any translation unit (aka .cpp), it's recommended that you create a separate file like `logger.h` where you set the logging mode, instead of typing the unicode-enabling macro in every file where BLogger is included.
+-   In order to enable Unicode mode type `#define BLOGGER_UNICODE_MODE` before including BLogger.h in any translation unit (aka .cpp).

-Please note that using `std::cout` when Unicode mode is enabled can result in undefined behavior.
-Please use `std::wcout` and all the wide-string counterparts from the STL.
-BLogger also provides useful defines so that you don't have to worry about looking for the correct function/type.
-Such defines as `BLOGGER_MAKE_UNICODE`, `BLOGGER_COUT` and `COMPATIBLE_OSTREAM` are available (in Core.h) in case you want to make the logger mode hot swappable.
+-   When Unicode mode is enabled, all functions expect wide strings and `const wchar_t*` for literals, wide string literal is defined by typing `L` before the opening quotes.
+Same way `std::ostream` is replaced with `std::wostream` for passing a user defined data type.
+As a way to make you life easier BLogger offers a bunch of useful defines to make switching modes easier: `BLOGGER_WIDEN_IF_NEEDED(string)`, `BLOGGER_OSTREAM`, `BLOGGER_COUT` are safe to use in both modes.
 ---
 ### - Misc member functions
 -   `SetFilter(level lvl)` - > Sets the logging filter to the level specified.